LYX0501/CheckManual/README.md

 ```

 ### Installation
-We have tested the following installation steps on the [**AutoDL**](https://www.autodl.com/market/list) GPU workstation with Ubuntu 20.04 and CUDA 11.3.
+We have tested the following installation steps on the [**AutoDL**](https://www.autodl.com/market/list) RTX 3090 workstation with Ubuntu 20.04 and CUDA 11.3.

 First, create Conda environment
 ```